clouty-src/PartialUpdate/README.md

 # PartialUpdate
-PartialUpdate is a library for ASP.Net Web API which helps you to implement partial resource update using http request with json body, that contains those fields that need to be updated
+PartialUpdate is a library for ASP.Net Web API which helps you to implement partial resource update using http request with json body, that contains those fields that need to be updated.

 ## Usage